 A maintenance dashboard allows users to track key performance indicators (KPIs) in real-time.
 Keeping tabs on an organization’s most important KPIs helps management spot trends and identify areas for improvement.
 For example, an asset with a high mean to time failure (MTTF) could indicate it has a defect.
 Management can quickly determine the right course of action to get an asset (and production) back on track.
 The ability to access each asset’s warranty information, stored within CMMS software, also proves beneficial in processing claims and recouping costs.

 With the help of CMMS or EAM software, maintenance management problems can be avoided.
 DPSI provides a variety of maintenance management software solutions for industries including manufacturing, facilities, fleet, food and beverage, government and healthcare. iMaint is offered both as an on-premise or cloud-based solution, with pricing as low as $60 per user per month.
 Interested in learning more?
-Learn more by scheduling a free demo of iMaint.
+Schedule a free personalized demo of iMaint.